Roman Catholic Diocese of Ossory: Reformation and Counter Reformation Ossory

 At the English reformation, the Earls of Ormond were among the first of the nobility to conform to the state established church.
 The majority of the population continued to adhere to the old faith.
-When John Bale was appointed bishop by King Edward VI of England, he endeavoured to "Protestantise" the people.
+When John Bale was appointed bishop by King Edward VI, he endeavoured to "Protestantise" the people.
 He was roughly handled and driven from Kilkenny, leaving Ossory in peace.
-The peace ended with the death of Queen Mary I of England.
-During the reign of Queen Elizabeth I of England, the see was vacant for seventeen years.
+The peace ended with the death of Queen Mary I. During the reign of Queen Elizabeth I, the see was vacant for seventeen years.

 From 1602 to 1618 Ossory was again without a bishop.
 When Dr. David Rothe was appointed (1620) there was not a Catholic bishop in all of Ireland.
 In the rebellion of 1641 Kilkenny was the centre of national resistance and the headquarters of the Catholic Confederation.
 The part played by Dr. Rothe was prominent and patriotic; but his best efforts were unavailing, for Ormond was able to foment divisions between the Anglo-Irish and the old Irish who would not "blend" for the common good.
 For want of vigour in Catholic counsels, Ormonde's treachery led to Oliver Cromwell's victories.
 While the Cromwellians held Kilkenny, Dr. Rothe died there (1650) and for twenty years following, Ossory was governed by vicars.
 During the few periods of toleration in the reign of Charles II Stuart a feeble revival of religion took place.
 In 1678 the bishop reported to Rome, that in many cases one priest was in charge of five or six parishes; that the few remaining Franciscans, Dominicans, Jesuits and Capuchins ministered by stealth and in ruined churches; and that the Carmelites, Cistercians and Canons Regular of St. Augustine had completely disappeared.

 In the penal times, Ossory suffered much, but its faith survived, and when toleration came it was ruled by an exceptional man, Thomas De Burgo (1759–86).
 Equally capable was his successor, John Thomas Troy (1777–86), subsequently Archbishop of Dublin.
 He praised King George III, and maintained friendships with the viceroy and with Henry Luttrell, son of Lord Carhampton.
 He was among the first of the Irish bishops to take advantage of the relaxation of the penal laws and set up a college for his diocese by the purchase of Burrell's Hall, Kilkenny.